Posted on September 30 2017

 Hip Pain/Hip Injuries are a rapidly growing epidemic amongst aging baby boomers.
 Fact is, individuals are living longer, playing harder, and participating in sports or related activities year round.
 As a result, more wear and tear are being exposed to their hip joints resulting in hip pain or injury.
 According to the CDC, in 2010 over 310,000 people in the U.S. had a total hip replacement (THR) surgery.
 This was near double the amount of THR's performed in 2000 just 10 years prior.
 Improved surgical techniques coupled with shorter hospital stays also contributed to the linear trend.
 However, not all hip conditions resulting in pain end up in a surgical fix or even a new artificial hip.

 One of the most common causes of hip pain is termed Hip Bursitis.
 This condition shows up often in running athletes, soccer players and football players.
-Hip Bursitis often acts like more severe hip pain conditions but can be treated non surgically if caught early and not ignored.
+Hip Bursitis often acts like more severe hip pain conditions, but you can learn how to treat bursitis of the hip non-surgically if caught early and not ignored.

 What is hip bursitis?